crazycodr/standard-exceptions/docs/exceptions/operation-exceptions.md

 The user trying to execute an operation is not allowed to perform the operation expected.
 This results in an incomplete operation but not necessarily in a full request denial.
 This exception is the big brother of the HTTP forbidden exception.

-Tags: `\Exceptions\Tag\AbortedTag` and `\Exceptions\Tag\ForbiddenTag`
+Tags: `\Exceptions\Tag\ForbiddenTag`

 ---

 ### InvalidOperationException

-Use this exception in the event something went wrong with the state of the application and you cannot allow executing this operation because of that state.
+Use this exception in the event something went wrong with the state of the application, and you cannot allow executing this operation because of that state.
 For example, processing a report with no report specified would yield an exception of type InvalidOperationException or something similar/custom based on it.
 This whole set of exceptions didn't exist before but should have as many operations can end up being impossible to execute.

 Tags: `\Exceptions\Tag\InvalidDataTag`